The 2019 Art & Antiques Show!

-We are very excited about this year’s Show Lecture Series.
-Our lecturer series is always exceptional and this year promises to be no different!
-We always bring the best designers, architects, event planners, and more to our Art & Antiques Show, and this year is promises to raise the bar, bringing you a glamorous event filled with iconic lecturers, such as celebrities, designers, architects and party planners. we hope you will take advantage of what the 2019 Art & Antiques show has to offer and purchase tickets to this amazing event today.
+We enjoyed a very exciting 2019 Show Lecture Series.
+Our lecturer series is always exceptional and the 2019 lecture series was no different!
+The Art & Antiques show Lecture Series brings the best designers, architects, event planners, and more to Jacksonville.
+The 2019 Series raised the bar, providing a glamorous event filled with iconic lecturers, such as celebrities, designers, architects, and party planners.
+We are looking forward to another spectacular event in 2020.
+Check back here often to learn more about this year’s events.
+We hope you will take advantage of what the 2020 Art & Antiques show has to offer and plan to attend this amazing event.

 Friday, December 6th